Category Archives: English Version

 Dear fellow Chinese, Tibetans, and Oppressed people,

-Everyday, as we wake up looking through the window to see the blue sky, how many of us would appreciate the freedom and democracy that along the history of this young nation, thousands of brave men and women have given their lives to struggle for?
-Continue reading Human Rights don’t come from Begging
+Everyday, as we wake up looking through the window to see the blue sky, how many of us would appreciate the freedom and democracy that throughout the history of this young nation, thousands of brave men and women have given their lives to struggle for?

 SPEECH TO POLICE OFFICERS AT CENTRAL TEXAS GANG UNITS CONFERENCE